farmergreg/adif/README.md

 ## Future Improvement Thoughts

 Experiments whereby the entire ADI is read into memory and io.Reader is replaced with a byte slice increased performance by about 20%.
-I've not yet implemented this cleanly, but the gains are clearly there.
 We'd lose the ability to stream files though...

 This library attempts to take advantage of the go stdlib's use of simd.
-I think there is an opportunity to use simd directly to further speed up parsing.
+Using simd directly to further speed up parsing is an opportunity worth exploring.